Current opportunities to join our faculty. Learn more

 Can I continue working while enrolled in this program?

-Because the Second Degree option is a full-time, academically rigorous program, we recommend that students forgo outside employment for the duration of the program.
+Because the Second Degree option is a full-time, academically rigorous program, we recommend that students limit outside obligations.
+If you plan to work during the program, it will need to be flexible to work with your school schedule.
 Our most successful students are able to focus exclusively on their studies for the entire sixteen months.

 What is the difference between the Second Degree option and the accelerated RN to BSN option?